-The best way to get a smart meter is to contact your energy provider.
-They will determine if you can get a smart meter- generally speaking, it depends on factors like whether your energy provider offers smart meters with your electricity plan, if they’ve been rolled out in your area and if you’re existing meter is damaged and you need a new meter to replace it.
-There also may be a meter installation cost if you're switching to a smart meter so be sure to ask your provider about that as well.
+The best way to get a smart meter is to contact your energy provider, as they will determine if you can get a smart meter.
+It depends on factors like whether your energy provider offers smart meters with your electricity plan if they’ve been rolled out in your area and if you’re existing meter box is damaged and you need a new meter to replace it.
+There also may be a meter installation cost if you’re switching to a smart meter so be sure to ask your provider about that as well.

 You can find out more information about smart meters on the Australian Energy Regulator website.

-When looking at your electricity bill, it's important to note your electricity usage charge or rate, which is the amount you pay for each unit (kWh) of electricity your household consumes.
+When looking at your electricity bill, it’s important to note your energy use and electricity usage charge or rate, which is the amount you pay for each unit (kWh) of electricity your household consumes.
 The rate you are charged is shown as cents per kilowatt hour (c/kWh).

 So there you have it!
 Now you know how to identify and read your own meter and interpret the different charges on your bill you can start to be smart about your electricity use and save some pennies.

 If you need help getting your utilities connected sorted, please call MyConnect on 1300 854 478 or use the Get Connected form here!
 All residents from Victoria (VIC), Queensland (QLD), New South Wales (NSW), Australian Capital Territory (ACT), and South Australia (SA) can get connected this very business day.
 If you’re a first home buyer and you’re unsure about using a utility connection company, this post here can assist you.